glycerine/uart/README.md

 magnitude faster (27x in that benchmark, for the read-only case).
 As a point of humility, we note that the skip-list measured here was even faster.
-Skip lists do not provide prefix compression, and have other trade-offs such as using more memory for multiple forward pointers per node; having randomized/non-deterministic performance; and worst
+Skip lists do not provide prefix compression or reverse iteration (in their single-link typical form) and have other trade-offs such as using more memory for multiple forward pointers per node; having randomized/non-deterministic performance; and worst